 What is Activity Based Budgeting Method?

-Activity based budgeting is a budgeting method where budget is prepared after considering the cost drivers.
-It does not take into account past year’s budget.
-This method does an in depth analysis of all the activities that incur the cost.
+Activity-based budgeting is a method where a budget is prepared after considering the cost drivers.
+It does not take into account last year’s budget.
+This method does an in-depth analysis of all the activities that incur the cost.
 The outcome of the research determines the allocation of resources to an activity.
-This budgeting method aligns the business activities with business goals.
-This helps in increasing the efficiency and profitability of business.
+This method aligns the business activities with business goals.
+This helps in increasing the efficiency and profitability of a business.